icapps/ios-faro/README.md

 ### features

+*Service*
 * Service written to use Swift without Objective-C
 * Service cleanly incapsulates all the parameters to handle a netowerk request
 * Easily write a 'MockService' to load JSON from a local drive

+*Automagically Parse*
 * Automatic Serialization and Mapping thanks to the use off the Swift 'Mirror' class.
 * Uses Protocol extensions to minimize the work needed on your end 😎
+* Because we use Protocols you can use any type including CoreData `NSManagedObject` 💪🏼

 ## Perform a Call